ycrc/ycrc.github.io/docs/ai/ollama.md

 To see a better summary of resources available, see [here](resources.md)

 In this case, you can specify GPUs with more vRAM using the `--constraint` flag.
-In the example below, you could specify rtx5000 or v100 GPUs, which have more vRAM.
+In the example below, you could specify rtx5000 or v100 GPUs, which have more vRAM > 16GB.

 ```bash